creold/illustrator-scripts/README.md

 ## ResizeToSize

 Adobe Illustrator has a Transform panel, but you cannot use it to transform several selected objects to a specified value.
 It also has problems with the accuracy of the result.
 The script can transform selected objects with 100% accuracy, depending on the selected side: width, height or automatically the larger side.
 Units associated with "Document Setup".
+Quick access with Alt + underlined key or digit.

 ### Usage